-I first came across Dave Asprey at the Quantified Self conference this past fall, where he gave several talks (“Using Software to Exercise your brain & grow focus” and “Data Does not Lie: Orgasm vs. Performance”).
+I first met Dave Asprey at the 2012 Quantified Self conference, where he gave several talks (“Using Software to Exercise your brain & grow focus” and “Data Does not Lie: Orgasm vs. Performance”).
 He was a popular guy, and attracted a large crowd wanting to talk to him wherever he went.

 For those of you who haven’t heard of Dave, he’s a Silicon Valley investor, computer security expert, and entrepreneur who has spent over $250k during the past 15 years biohacking himself to “upgrade” his body and mind.
 He’s lost over 100 pounds by eating over 4000 calories a day with little exercise, increased his IQ over 20 points, and sleeps less than 5 hours a night (you can learn all about Dave at his Bulletproof Executive blog).